altfatterz/altfatterz.github.io/_posts/2016-04-16-trying-out-spring-boot-1.4.0-new-features-and-enhancements.md

 tags: [springboot]
 ---

-Spring Boot 1.4 M2 upgrades to Spring 4.3.0-RC1 and defaults to Hibernate 5.1
+In this post I am looking into Spring Boot 1.4.0-M2 version trying out the new features and enhancements.
+Spring Boot 1.4.0-M2 upgrades to Spring 4.3.0-RC1 and Hibernate 5.1.

 # Spring 4.3.0-RC1